aura-automation/aura-automation.github.io/docs/rulesxml.md

 AuraConfigLite supports rules.
 Rules are defined in a xml file.
 Rule can be  used to restrict or control the changes to resources type.

 For e.g.
-* User should not be able to change name of the Cell.
+* User cannot manage Cell.
+* User cannot manage Node.
-* User cannot create a new Server.
+* User cannot manage Server.

 {% highlight xml %}